bmwcarit/Emma/doc/readme-emma.md

     * is optional, it does not need to be included in every configID, leaving it has the same effect as including it with false

 #### `addressSpaces*.json`
-The address spaces config files define the existing memory areas for the configIDs they were assigned to in the globalConfigs.json.
+The address spaces configuration files define the existing memory areas for the configIDs they were assigned to in the globalConfigs.json.

-These config files have to have the following format:
+These configuration files have to have the following format:

 ```json
 {